 Napping is an important part of your toddler's day as well as yours.
 Your child needs to recharge and reboot or everyone will suffer the consequences.
-And you count on nap time to get things done you need to do.
+And you count on nap time to get the things done you need to do.
 But why are naps so critical to youngsters, and when do they outgrow the need?
-And how can you make sure naps don't interfere with your tot getting a good night's sleep?
+How can you make sure naps don't interfere with your tot getting a good night's sleep?
 The answers in the following guide will help you improve not only your toddler's nap routine but also, dare we say it, your family's overall sense of happiness.

 Understand Your Child's Changing Sleep Needs

 Charles Shubin, medical director of the Children's Health Center of Mercy Family Care in Baltimore, says, "Napping conserves energy.
 When going through a growth spurt, an infant or toddler will sleep more and eat more because the energy demand is tremendous."

 Shubin says, "To grow, we need adequate calories and ample sleep.
 And that is why babies sleep more than we do."
 He adds that as toddlers get older, they will eat and sleep less.
 Some of this sleeping is done with naps, while some takes the form of nighttime sleep.
 Exactly how it's divided depends largely on the child's age and developmental stage, he says.

 Newborns sleep between feedings all day and all night long, Shubin says.
 "At around 3 months, they start developing a day/night variation and their longer sleep will hopefully be at night."
 This typically doesn't happen much earlier because newborns need to eat every few hours and just can't get the stretch they need at night.

 Let Naps Play Out Naturally